eriksson-benjamin/tofu_time_resolution/read_me.txt

 4. fit_time_resolution.py
 -------------------------
 Takes the output from fit_gaussians.py and fits a function on the form sqrt(a^2 + b^2/x + c^2/x^2) to the widths of the Gaussians as a function of energy.
 Calculates the 1- and 2-sigma confidence levels of the fit.
-Fit parameters (a, b, and c) are saved to output/time_resolution/fit_parameters.txt.
+Fit parameters (a^2, b^2, and c^2) are saved to output/time_resolution/fit_parameters.txt.
+Note that a^2, b^2, and c^2 are saved, not a, b, and c.

 Notes